Chapter (religion)

 The chapter house of the Cathedral of Toledo.

 The chapter room of the Cathedral of Pamplona.

 Dean William Dimmick and other canons of St Mary's Cathedral in Memphis, Tennessee, in 1960.

 A chapter (capitulum or capitellum) is one of several bodies of clergy in Catholic, Old Catholic, Anglican, and Nordic Lutheran churches or their gatherings.

 Name

-The name derives from the habit of convening monks or canons for the reading of a chapter of the Bible or a heading of the order's rule.
+The name derives from the habit of convening monks, friars or canons for the reading of a chapter of the Bible or a heading of the order's rule.
 The 6th-century St Benedict directed that his monks begin their daily assemblies with such readings, and over time expressions such as "coming together for the chapter" (convenire ad capitulum) found their meaning transferred from the text to the meeting itself and then to the body gathering for it.
 The place of such meetings similarly became known as the "chapter house" or "room".

 The chapter house at Durham Cathedral.